siriscmv/invite-management-docs/premium.md

 * **Special role** in our support server

 {% hint style="info" %}
 Payment method is cryptocurrency only at the moment.
 All the tiers are on a monthly basis.
-Please join our [support server](https://discord.gg/rQxgcWw6Ea) or use our [https://invi.sellix.io](sellix page) if you wish to purchase a tier.
+Please join our [support server](https://discord.gg/rQxgcWw6Ea) or use our [sellix page](https://invi.sellix.io) if you wish to purchase a tier.
 {% endhint %}